This Ipsos UK Survey and your personal data

 You have the right to access your personal data within the limited period that Ipsos UK holds it.

-You also have the right to rectify any incorrect or out-of-date personal data about you which we may hold.
+You also have the right to rectify any incorrect or out-of-date personal data about you which we may hold about you.

 If you want to exercise your rights, please contact us at the below Ipsos UK address.